renaldqereshniku/the-floustate-consensus/README.md

-And the links don't work, you don't gotta click twice
+and the links don't work you don't gotta click twice